hapijs/hapi/docs/Reference.md

 - `isBoom` - if `true`, indicates this is a `Boom` object instance.
 - `message` - the error message.
-- `response` - the formatted response.
+- `output` - the formatted response.
 Can be directly manipulated after object construction to return a custom error response.
 Allowed root keys:
     - `statusCode` - the HTTP status code (typically 4xx or 5xx).
     - `headers` - an object containing any HTTP headers where each key is a header name and value is the header content.
     - `payload` - the formatted object used as the response payload (stringified).
 Can be directly manipulated but any changes will be lost if `reformat()` is called.
 Any content allowed and by default includes the following content:
-        - `statusCode` - the HTTP status code, derived from `error.response.statusCode`.
+        - `statusCode` - the HTTP status code, derived from `error.output.statusCode`.
         - `error` - the HTTP status message (e.g. 'Bad Request', 'Internal Server Error') derived from `statusCode`.
         - `message` - the error message derived from `error.message`.
 - inherited `Error` properties.

 It also supports the following method:

-- `reformat()` - rebuilds `error.response` using the other object properties.
+- `reformat()` - rebuilds `error.output` using the other object properties.

 ```javascript
 var Hapi = require('hapi');